The Benefits of a Master’s in Clinical Mental Health Counseling

 An online MS in Clinical Mental Health Counseling degree from an accredited university can bolster your knowledge, expertise, and critical thinking skills—and help you empower others to transform their lives.

 Through a mix of research, practical applications, and coursework, Walden’s CACREP-accredited MS in Clinical Mental Health Counseling program can prepare you to integrate knowledge and skills into a rewarding career as a professional counselor.
-Choose our General Program or one of four specializations to develop your counseling skills and prepare for career advancement:
+Choose our General Program or one of five specializations to develop your counseling skills and prepare for career advancement:

 Walden University’s Master’s in Clinical Mental Health Counseling program can help you build confidence, learn current techniques, and earn the qualifications needed to help your clients.
 You can develop skills that help them cope with daily challenges, find solutions, harness their strengths, combat weaknesses, and, ultimately, overcome their greatest obstacles to assume more control over their lives.

 The MS in Clinical Mental Health Counseling program explores the latest counseling theories, evidence-based research, and tools for preventing, diagnosing, and treating mental health disorders.
 In this program taught by a distinguished faculty with extensive clinical practice experience, students develop competencies in diagnosis and assessment, human development, cultural diversity, evidence-based counseling techniques, group processes, and career counseling.